Cushing’s Disease in dogs

 Overview

-- Cushing’s disease is a condition caused by high levels of steroid in the body, normally produced in precise amounts by the adrenal glands.
+• Cushing’s disease is a condition caused by abnormally high levels of the hormone cortisol in the body, which is normally produced in exact amounts by the adrenal glands.

-- Cushing’s disease causes a wide range of symptoms, such as excessive drinking and weeing, bald patches and a pot-belly.
+• It causes a wide range of symptoms, including excessive drinking and weeing, bald patches, excessive appetite, and a pot-belly.

-- Treatment for Cushing’s involves daily medication to reduce steroid production.
+• Treatment for Cushing’s involves daily lifelong medication to reduce cortisol production.

 What is Cushing’s Disease?

-Cushing’s disease (also known as hyperadrenocorticism) is a condition that develops due to high levels of steroid in the body.
-Steroid is normally produced by the adrenal glands and the amount produced is controlled by signals from the brain.
-Cushing’s disease develops when the adrenal gland becomes overactive due to:
+Cushing’s disease (also known as hyperadrenocorticism) is a condition that develops in the body due to high levels of the hormone cortisol.
+Cortisol is an essential hormone normally produced by the adrenal glands and the amount produced is closely controlled by signals from the pituitary gland in the brain.
+Cushing’s disease develops when the adrenal gland becomes overactive and releases too much cortisol.
+This can be due to:

-- An adrenal gland tumour – that causes the adrenal gland to become overactive and produce more steroid than normal.
+2. An adrenal gland tumour– that causes the adrenal gland to become overactive and produce more cortisol than normal.

 The adrenal glands usually produce steroid.
 Click image to enlarge.